Hear it here

 Took about 3 days worth of print time, and 1 full day to assemble.

 I put pieces into position with super-glue and clamps, then welded parts together with a soldering iron for stronger bonds.
-Beware of toxic gases when burning super-glue.
+Beware of toxic gases when burning super-glue, it will burn your eyes and lungs.
+Use a respirator and sealed goggles.
 Tuning pegs were drilled to put the string through.
 I need to go see what size I used, and approximately where to drill.
 If you look up pictures online, you can get a pretty good rough guess.